01 of 06

 How to Properly Vacuum Your Carpet

-Most people are familiar with the concept of using a vacuum to remove dust and dirt from carpet.
-However, in order to ensure the best care and protection of your carpet, there are a few important considerations of which to take note.
+Most people are familiar with the concept of using a vacuum to remove dust and dirt from the carpet.
+However, to ensure the best care and protection of your carpet, there are a few important considerations of which to take note.

-Here are some tips to help you make sure that you’re vacuuming your carpet properly, in order to help keep it looking and performing its best.Continue to 2 of 6 below.
+Here are some tips to help you make sure that you’re vacuuming your carpet properly, to help keep it looking and performing its best.Continue to 2 of 6 below.

 02 of 06